Feature FlagsSDKsReact & NextJS

-Integration with React helps and facilitates the process of testing and developing features in production and other environments.
-This integration consists of a set of plug-and-play components to accelerate the development process in your project.
+Integration with React ↗ or NextJS ↗ helps and facilitates the process of testing and developing features in production and other environments.

 Getting started